ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Stateless Reset Token
-: The target-provided Stateless Reset token allowing the proxy to correctly recognize Stateless Reset packets to be forwarded or tunneled to the client.
+: The target-provided Stateless Reset token allowing the proxy to correctly recognize Stateless Reset packets to be tunneled to the client.

 The REGISTER_CLIENT_CID and ACK_TARGET_CID capsule types include a Virtual Connection ID and Stateless Reset Token.